20 Most Popular Data Science Interview Questions

 8. Do gradient descent methods at all times converge to a similar point?

 No, they do not because in some cases they reach a local minima or a local optima point.
 You would not reach the global optima point.
 This is governed by the data and the starting conditions.

 9. What is the goal of A/B Testing?

-This is a statistical hypothesis testing for randomized experiment with two variables A and B. The objective of A/B testing is to detect any changes to a web page to maximize or increase the outcome of a strategy.
+This is a statistical hypothesis testing for randomized experiments with two variables, A and B. The objective of A/B testing is to detect any changes to a web page to maximize or increase the outcome of a strategy.